Interlude (painting): Thematic analysis

 When speaking about his inclusion of nude models in much of his work, Koch said "I find the back of a human being as eloquent and as expressive [as a face] ".
 Model Rosetta Howard's exposed back at the front of the frame is a focal point of the composition.
 Individual muscles and the play of light on her skin is painted carefully to create a very real, almost tangible image.
-Viewers might perceive things about her character from the strength and confidence of her posture and the assertive elegance with which she reaches out for the cup of tea being offered by Dora.
+Viewers might perceive aspects of her character from the strength and confidence of her posture and the assertive elegance with which she reaches out for the cup of tea being offered by Dora.

 Interlude was completed in 1963 at the height of the Civil Rights Movement.
-This was an integral period of American history in which African Americans campaigned to "abolish legalized racial segregation, discrimination, and disenfranchisement."
+This was a significant period of American history in which African Americans campaigned to "abolish legalized racial segregation, discrimination, and disenfranchisement."
 Sociopolitical tensions were high, making Koch's inclusion of an African American model, and the traditional nude portrait form in which she is presented, a notable talking point of Interlude.

 A primary focus of Interlude's play on contemporary themes of race is in the exchange between Dora and Howard.
-In the preliminary sketches Study for "Interlude" I and Study for "Interlude" II that are in the Memorial Art Gallery's collection, Koch is playing with the placement of compositional elements, including the space between Howard and Dora's outstretched arms.
-Koch's decision to leave a gap between Howard's hand and the incoming teacup and saucer was pivotal for the racial discussion being had within Interlude.
+In the preliminary sketches Study for "Interlude" I and Study for "Interlude" II that are in the Memorial Art Gallery's collection, Koch plays with the placement of compositional elements, including the space between Howard and Dora's outstretched arms.
+Koch's decision to leave a gap between Howard's hand and the incoming teacup and saucer was pivotal for the racial discussion found in Interlude.
 Given the historical context, the reversal of dynamics seen in the action of Dora serving Howard is noted, although it is unclear whether Koch did this with the intention of highlighting racial themes, or if it was simply to make the composition more dynamic.